Yago Paredes

-Yago Paredes Rivera (born 1 November 2004) is a Spanish footballer who plays as a forward for AD Alcorcón B.
+Yago Paredes Rivera (born 1 November 2004) is a Spanish footballer who plays as a forward for UD Almería B.

 Club career

 Born in Madrid, Paredes represented CD Nuevo Boadilla, EF Madrid Oeste Boadilla, Getafe CF (two stints), CD Móstoles URJC and AD Alcorcón as a youth.
 After impressing with the latter's Juvenil side, he made his senior debut with the reserves on 5 September 2021, starting in a 1–1 Tercera División RFEF home draw against Getafe CF B.

 Paredes scored his first senior goal on 15 September 2021, netting the equalizer for the B's in a 1–1 home draw against AD Parla.
 He made his first team debut the following 6 March, coming on as a late substitute for Óscar Rivas in a 0–1 away loss against CD Lugo in the Segunda División championship.

+On 30 August 2023, Paredes moved to another reserve team, Real Valladolid Promesas in Segunda Federación, on a one-year loan deal.
+Exactly one year later, he agreed to a deal with UD Almería's B-team also in division four.